mairi-m/mtDNA/README.md

 - Creating the model
 - Documentation

-I researched the biology first to gain a better understanding of the project and then documented what I learned in github.
-I then began learning how to use the mesa library.
+First I researched the biology to gain a better understanding of the project and then documented what I learned in github.
+I then began learning how to use the mesa library .
 I had meetings with Conor and added to the documentation throughout the project.

-I used google sheets ([sheet linked here](https://docs.google.com/spreadsheets/d/1H-vyV8cI5vYHMRJBZxGlX5kHtQQPEzIrgFyDWQjZb1U/edit?usp=sharing)) to organise my time and ensure I spent long enough on the project.
-I colour coordinated target dates and hours spent on each section.
-The sheet also automatically keeps a running total of how many hours I have spent in total on the project.
+I used google sheets ([sheet linked here](https://docs.google.com/spreadsheets/d/1H-vyV8cI5vYHMRJBZxGlX5kHtQQPEzIrgFyDWQjZb1U/edit?usp=sharing)) to organise my time and ensure I spent long enough each section of the project to ensure each section was done thouroughly and was not skipped past quickly.
+The sheet also automatically keeps a running total of how many hours I have spent on the project.

 I considered using a [gannt chart](https://en.wikipedia.org/wiki/Gantt_chart) but each section apart from meetings and documentation happened seperately to reduce confusion so there would be no point as there is no overlap between sections.